m3rcuriel/hyperion/README.md

   ...
 ```

 Hyperion can be built on most modern Linux platforms.
-Currently only two
+Currently only some specific
 platforms are supported through Bazel:

 + `//tools/platforms:bionic-linux-x86_64`
 + `//tools/platforms:disco-linux-x86_64`
++ `//tools/platforms:cortex-m7f-none`

 These can be switched between via Bazel flags `--host_platform=` and
 `--target_platforms=`.
-The differentiating feature between these two platforms
+The differentiating feature between the two ubuntu platforms
 as far as I can tell currently is whether or not Clang is built against
 `libtinfo6` or `libtinfo5`.
 For example, the Ubuntu Disco toolchain works on
 Arch Linux kernel version 5.0.8.

 All unit tests in the project can be tested via `bazel test //...`.
+Be aware that
+pending a patch to Bazel to allow something similar to CPU environment groups, this
+may break if some ocmponents are only meant to be built for a single platform.